 Few common causes of sleep deprivation are

-- Sleeping Disorder: These include sleep apnoea, narcolepsy, insomnia
+- Sleeping Disorder: These include sleep apnoea, narcolepsy, and insomnia

 - GERD